aiman1717a/nest-tool/README.md

 ```

 ### Slug
-This function requires the slug field to be displayed. by default it is `slug`
+This function requires the slug field to be displayed.
+By default it is `slug`
 ```
 NestTool::make()->slug('slug')
 ```

 ### Order
-This function requires the order column name in the model class above which is used for ordering
+This function requires the order column name in the model class above which is used for ordering.
+By default it is `order`
 ```
 NestTool::make()->orderColumn('order')
 ```

 ### Parent Id
-This function requires the parent column name in the model class above which is used for nesting items under a parent item
+This function requires the parent column name in the model class above which is used for nesting items under a parent item.
+By default it is `parent_id`
 ```
 NestTool::make()->parentColumn('parent_id')
 ```

 ### Topic
-This function requires the display name's column name in the model class above which is used to display in each item
+This function requires the display name's column name in the model class above which is used to display in each item.
+By default it is `topic`
 ```
 NestTool::make()->displayName('topic')
 ```